 Hydropower

-The assessment found Stroud has little capacity for hydropower, though historically the Stroud Valleys were powered by watermills.
+The assessment found Stroud has little capacity for hydropower, although historically the Stroud Valleys were powered by watermills.
 There may be limited opportunities for hydroelectric schemes in and around these mills.

 What made this work?